Ontario College Graduate Certificate | 3 semesters | Barrydowne Campus

 - Any grade 12 mathematics (C) or (U) (MCT4C is highly recommended)

-Students who do not possess the foundational math will need to take the bridging course/s prior to registration.
-Please contact the program coordinator for more information about math upgrading options at Cambrian.
+- Students who do not possess the foundational math will need to take the bridging course/s prior to registration.
+Please contact the program coordinator to discuss upgrading options.

 This program will be delivered in the following terms:

 - SEMESTER 1 Fall 2024

 For specific term start/end dates and other key dates/deadlines, please see the Academic Schedule on our website.

 |QMM 1001||Statistics for Data Analytics||4|